misasa/multi_stage/README.md

 # gem package -- multi_stage

-Provide 'warp spots' to project coordinate to other space.
+Provide 'spots-warp' that projects coordinate to other space.
 It is useful to convert stage coordinate of certain device into global coordinate in VisualStage 2007.

 # Dependency